SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 When you write an app with a unit test target, the code in your app needs to be made available to that module in order to be tested.
-By default, only entities marked as public are accessible to other modules.
+By default, only entities marked as open or public are accessible to other modules.
 However, a unit test target can access any internal entity, if you mark the import declaration for a product module with the ``@testable`` attribute